Leaving PIMCO.com

 One of the primary benefits of municipal securities is that coupon income received, in most instances, is exempt from federal income taxation.
 It’s important to remember, however, that the price appreciation of securities purchased at a discount in the secondary market can be taxable.
 The rate at which these discounted securities will be taxed depends on a somewhat obscure section of the Internal Revenue Code referred to as the de minimis tax rule.

-In a rising rate environment, the de minimis rule creates a potential tax risk that can have a meaningful impact not only on the after-tax returns of investors in the upper tax brackets, but also on how municipal securities are priced.
+In a rising interest-rate environment, the de minimis rule creates a potential tax risk that can have a meaningful impact not only on the after-tax returns of investors in the upper tax brackets, but also on how municipal securities are priced.
 Indeed, it is one of the reasons PIMCO’s municipal bond portfolio managers often prefer to buy bonds priced at a premium.
 Here we explain the basics of the de minimis rule and discuss its potential significance for municipal bond investors.

 Essentially, the de minimis rule determines whether the price appreciation (also referred to as price accretion) of securities purchased at a discount will be taxed at the ordinary income tax rate or the capital gains tax rate.
 Prior to the early 1990s, this accretion was treated as a capital gain.
 In 1993, however, the federal tax code was revised to treat the accretion of discounted municipal bonds as ordinary income, but with certain key exceptions applied to smaller market discounts.